SDGforskning/sdg-strings/SDG02_query_action_WoS.md

             OR
               (
-                ("infrastructure" OR "technolog*" OR "biotech*" OR "research" OR "science$" OR "innovation" OR "R&D") NEAR/5 ("agricultur*" OR "smallhold*" OR "small hold*" OR "farm*" OR "irrigation" OR "agri food" OR "agrifood")
+                ("infrastructure" OR "technolog*" OR "biotech*" OR "research" OR "science$" OR "innovation" OR "R&D") NEAR/5 ("agricultur*" OR "smallhold*" OR "small hold*" OR "farm*" OR "irrigation" OR "agri food" OR "agrifood" OR "aquaculture" OR "mariculture")
               )
             )
       )